TomLee98/Registration/plugins/README.txt

 (6) A plugin(*.mlapp) should implement function [Close], this will be
     called when Register close as parent.
+    Note that these implement access permission need to be 'public', and visibility should not be hidden.

 (7) A plugin could implement [RefreshPanelStyle], [RefreshPanelLanguage]
     [RefreshMessageLevel] and [RefreshTooltips].
     Register could invoke these functions as needed.
-    Note that these implement access permission need to be 'public'.
+    Note that these implement access permission need to be 'public', and visibility should not be hidden.

 (8) A plugin shouldn't modify any Register public properties which don't
     provide public implements, such as UI components.